Access to medical cannabis in Australia

 STEP 4: TGA Approval

-Under current legislation if you are located in NSW, Victoria, Queensland, WA, SA or NT, upon receiving combined TGA & State approval a practitioner can then prescribe medicinal cannabis to the patient – Go to Step 6.
+Under current legislation if you are located in NSW, Victoria, Queensland, WA, SA, NT or Tasmania, upon receiving combined TGA & State approval a practitioner can then prescribe medicinal cannabis to the patient – Go to Step 6.

 Each Australian State and Territory has different requirements for patients accessing medical cannabis depending on which schedule listing the medical cannabis products are classified under (Schedule 4 or 8).
 Little Green Pharma products are currently all classified as Schedule 8 due to the fact they contain the cannabinoid THC.